Gary Sánchez: 2020

-Sanchez struggled during the 2020 season.
+Sanchez struggled during the Covid-shortened 2020 season.
 In 49 games, he batted .147 with 10 home runs and 24 RBIs.
 By September, he was benched by manager Aaron Boone and relegated to the backup role.
 On defense, in 2020 he led all major league catchers in errors, with six.

 2021

 On April 3, 2021, during a game against the Toronto Blue Jays, Sanchez became the tenth Yankees player and second Yankees catcher in franchise history to hit a home run in the first two games of the season, behind Elston Howard who achieved the feat in 1963, his MVP year.

 Sanchez's struggles continued in 2021, as he hit .204, but his 23 home runs and 54 RBIs were both improvements from 2020.
 He had one at-bat in the Wild Card Game against Boston.
 He was demoted to backup in April amid his struggles, and again in August.

-Minnesota Twins
+Minnesota Twins (2022)

-On March 13, 2022, Sánchez was traded, along with Gio Urshela, to the Minnesota Twins in exchange for Josh Donaldson, Isiah Kiner-Falefa, and Ben Rortvedt.
+On March 13, 2022, the Yankees traded Sánchez along with Gio Urshela to the Minnesota Twins in exchange for Josh Donaldson, Isiah Kiner-Falefa, and Ben Rortvedt.